Relis-lol/audible-sql-tracker/SQL_QUERIES.md

 ---

-## 12. Search titles by possible series name
+## 12. Search for books from the same series

-There is no separate `series` column in the database, so this searches inside the title text.
-Replace `Lumera` with any series keyword.
+Example: Find all books related to the "Lumera" series.

 ```sql
 SELECT source, title, author, date